- Normal precautions

 General COVID-19 Travel Advisory in Operation

 A state of emergency has been in place since 2015.
 It has been renewed periodically, and currently remains in place.

-As the threat of terrorist attacks remains high and there have been a number of attacks in recent years.
+The risk of terrorist attacks remains high and there have been a number of attacks in recent years.
 Local security forces remain on high alert.
-As further attacks or attempted attacks are likely, we advise Irish citizens in Tunisia to exercise a high degree of caution and a strong level of security awareness.
-Irish citizens should follow the instructions of local authorities and keep themselves informed of developments by, for example, staying in contact with their tour operator.
+As further attacks or attempted attacks are likely, we advise Irish citizens to exercise a high degree of caution and a strong level of security awareness.
+Remain vigilant, follow the instructions of the local authorities and stay informed of developments by, for example, staying in contact with the tour operator.

 A series of demonstrations have taken place since January, some of which have led to violent clashes and arrests.
 We advise Irish citizens to avoid demonstrations or public gatherings.